Privacy Policy

 8. International data transfers

-We are based in Argentina, and many of our third‑party processors (for example, OpenAI, Google, Gumroad, Cal.com) may process data in other countries.
+QuickInsight LLC is organized in Delaware, United States.
+We and our third‑party processors (for example, OpenAI, Google, Stripe, payment providers, and Cal.com) may process data in the United States and other countries.

 By using our services, you acknowledge that your information may be transferred to and processed in countries outside your country of residence, including places that may have different data protection rules.
 We take reasonable steps to work with reputable providers and, where applicable and available, to rely on appropriate safeguards (for example, contractual protections) for international transfers.